Rebuilding Mum & Dad: Our basic strength training routine

 It’s challenging, but boy is it effective!

 My mum on the other hand uses a weighted vest which you can add up to 20 separate 1kg weights to.
 She started at the bare minimum of just 1kg squatting to a bench.
-When she reached around 18kg on the vest, we lowered the bench height as well as the weight on the vest so she is now squatting a few cm deeper, but with 15kg on the vest.
+When she reached around 18kg on the vest, we lowered the bench height as well as the weight on the vest so she is now squatting a few cm deeper and has built up to 20kg again.

-Eventually she will do full-depth squats using the bar like my dad and I.
+Eventually she may do full-depth squats using the bar like my dad and I.

 Thursday: Squats, Rack Press & Deadlifts

-On a Thursday, it’s a similar routine, but we swap the bench press for a rack press.
-We warm up with lighter weights again, then lift around 29 kilos (63 lbs) at the top right now.
+On a Thursday, it’s a similar routine that starts with the squat, but we swap the bench press for an overhead rack press.
+We warm up with lighter weights again, then typically do multiple reps and set at our top weight.

 The Payoff: More Than Just Muscle